babrar/Gitkeeper/README.md

-# Git Template Implementation (Perl)
+# Git Template Implementation in Perl
-Git extension (hook) for maintain code consistency in larger shared repositories with multiple contributors.
+Git extension (hook) for maintaining code consistency in larger shared repositories with multiple contributors.

 ## Preface
 A large repository with multiple contributors on different IDEs and Operating Systems has the potential to introduce problems related to non-uniformity of code.
 Debugging an issue caused by a rogue space/tab or a subtle file mode change can take several hours to fix, costing contributors valuable time.

 *Gitook* is an implementation of [Git Template](https://git-template.readthedocs.io) and is designed to aid in minimizing such inconsistencies.